Porumbescu/number-display/README.md

 - **Triangle Area Input Component**:
   - Calculates the area of the triangle correctly.
   - Does not display invalid input message when fields are empty.
-  - Handles negative input gracefully.
+  - Handles negative input.
-  - Handles zero input gracefully.
+  - Handles zero input.
-  - Handles large numbers correctly.

 ### Running the Tests